Albi1999/Predictive_Analysis_of_Fish_Sales/README.md

 -   **`BEFD_Report.pdf`**: Final report detailing the analysis, methodology, and results.

--   **`FINAL_CODE_NEW.Rmd`**: RMarkdown file containing the complete workflow, from data processing to model evaluation and forecasting.
+-   **`FINAL_CODE.Rmd`**: RMarkdown file containing the complete workflow, from data processing to model evaluation and forecasting.

 -   **BEFD_Report:**